 #6 Thayatal National Park

 The region is famous for its exceptionally rich flora.
 Half of Austria's flora can be found in this small area.
-The rich flora was created thanks to the river's bends, the diverse soil composition and the microclimate of the mountain slopes.
+The rich flora was created thanks to the river's bends, the diverse soil composition, and the mountain slopes' microclimate.

 Areas of great ecological importance are called national parks, so the uniformity of the living space must be protected for present and future generations.
 In this way, the relationship between the organisms living here and their environment can be studied.
 The area must be suitable for leisure activities (e.g. hiking, cycling).

 In addition to the parks, there are several reserves, protected areas and nature parks in Austria.
-An example is the Almendland Nature Park in Styria, where Austria's most famous gorge - the Bärenschützklamm; is located.
+An example is the Almendland Nature Park in Styria or the Blockheide Nature Park in Lower Austria.

-We hope you found the summary useful.
-If so, save this link for later or share it with your friends.
+Save this link for later, or share it with your friends.
 Have a nice trip!
-Trekhunt team ❤️
+Trekhunt team. ❤️